 Topics and Indicators 2 Criteria Statements 5.
-FINANCIAL MAN AGEMENT AND OVERSIGHT 5.a.
-Is the school meeting financial reporting and compliance requirements?
-The school submits all budget request documents and budget approval documents to the PED according to PED's established deadlines.
+FINANCIAL MANA AGEMENT AND OVERSIGHT 5.a.
+Is the school meeting financial reporting and compliance requirements? • The school submits all budget request documents and budget approval documents to the PED according to PED's established deadlines.
 (NMSA 22-8-6.1 and 10.)
 The school submits quarterly (or monthly) reports according to PEDs established deadlines and without frequent, repeated errors.
 All required reports are posted to the school's website.
 (NMSA 22-8-6.1 and 10) 5.b.
 Is the school following Generally Accepted Accounting Principles?
 Was there a finding in the school's last audit opinion that the school violated GAAP?
 5.c.
 Is the school responsive to audit findings?
 The school's last audit is devoid of any multi-year repeat findings.
 5.d.
 Is the school managing grant funds responsibly?
+The school expends at least 99% of grant funds for all accounts without reversion and submits expenditures that are allowable with at least 90% aligned to the specific categories in the grant application budget.

+$^{^2}$ Financial indicators were previously 2.a-f in the combined Organizational-Financial Performance Framework.

-The school expends at least 99% of grant funds for all accounts without reversion and submits expenditures that are allowable with at least 90% aligned to the specific categories in the grant application budget 5.e.
-Is the school adequately staffed to ensure proper fiscal management?
-The school has a licensed business manager at all times during the school year; and demonstrates stability in this position (no more than 1 change within a year).
+Topics and Indicators 2 Criteria Statements 5.e.
+Is the school adequately staffed to ensure proper fiscal management? • The school has a licensed business manager at all times during the school year and demonstrates stability in this position (no more than 1 change within a year).
 The school has a certified State Procurement Officer and all changes are reported to the State Purchasing Agent in accordance with deadlines.
 (NMSA 13-1-95.2) The governing council's audit committee and finance subcommittee are properly constituted and meet as required.

-2Financial indicators were previously 2.a-f in the combined Organizational-Financial Performance Framework.
-Charter Performance Review and Accountability System, Approved by PEC 4.8.22

-Topics and Indicators 2 Criteria Statements

-(NMSA 22-8-12.3)
+(NMSA 22-8-12.3) 5.f.

-5.f.
 Is the school meeting their obligations timely and with appropriate internal controls?
 The school has no validated issues related to bills, invoices, or other liabilities being paid in a timely fashion or without appropriate controls.